 Notes

-- I highly recommend using freshly grated parmesan cheese.
-Pre-grated parmesan cheese (or parmesan cheese sold in a green cylinder) often contains anti-clumping powder which when melted, can be grainy.
+- Freshly grated cheese: Use freshly grated parmesan cheese.
+Pre-grated parmesan cheese (or cheese sold in a green cylinder) often contains anti-clumping powder which add a grainy texture when melted.

 looks great and real healthy!!!